Deducteam/Agda2Dedukti/README.md

 This is a translator from the Agda proof assistant to an encoding of its logic in the lambda-pi calculus modulo rewriting, implemented in Dedukti and Lambdapi.

-## How to use
+## How to install

 This translator is written as an Agda backend, and thus needs Agda to be present.
-It runs almost directly with the Agda master branch, however it also needs the changes present in [https://github.com/agda/agda/pull/3909](https://github.com/agda/agda/pull/3909), which should be merged into the master soon.
-More precisely, this code was last checked to work on commit 4d972a3c6f7d75d42dc7e7eae9626d925c2c3f69 with the changes on [https://github.com/agda/agda/pull/3909](https://github.com/agda/agda/pull/3909).
+To have the last Agda version tested with this package, from the project root run `git clone https://github.com/thiagofelicissimo/agda`, `cd agda` and `git checkout last-version-jesper-pr` (we are using a different branch then master in order to have a small modification needed for the translator to work).
+Stack is already configured to look for Agda in the directory `agda`, thus if you run `stack build` on the Agda2Dedukti project root it will correctly build the project using the right Agda version.

+Once Agda2Dedukti is built, you can already translate files, but in order to typecheck them you will need to install Dedukti or Lambdapi.
+The following versions should work: `4cf69db4` for Lambdapi and `c65e7e6` for Dedukti.
+Then in order to check that everything is working you can do `make test-dk-eta`, which should translate and typecheck most of the test files.

-### Modes
+## Modes

 The translator has two modes which are used to specify the target of the translator.

 - Lambdapi mode : By default, the translator produces a Dedukti file, and the user needs to use the theory files in `theory/dk` to check the file.
 However, by using the `--lp` flag, the translator enters Lambdapi mode, and produces a Lambdapi file which needs to be checked with the theory files in `theory/lp`.

 - Eta-conversion mode : Agda is a proof assistant which has eta-equality in its conversion system.
-This is not always needed when translating proofs, by if it should be the case, the user can use the fla `--eta`, which produces a files that should be checked using the theory files with eta conversion.
+This is not always needed when translating proofs, but if it should be the case, the user can use the fla `--eta`, which produces a files that should be checked using the theory files with eta conversion.
 In this case, in the directory `theory/dk` (or `theory/lp/AgdaTheory`) we should use the files in the folder `eta`.
 Note that when using eta conversion the size of the files becomes much bigger, and some files that can be checked with Dedukti won't work with Lambdapi.

-Explicitly, given an Agda file, and assuming that Agda2Dedukti has been built with cabal, we use the following commands to translate it to Dedukti or Lambdapi, with or without eta-conversion.
+Explicitly, given an Agda file, and assuming we have already runned `stack build`, we use the following commands to translate it to Dedukti or Lambdapi, with or without eta-conversion.
 ```
-dist/build/Agda2Dedukti/Agda2Dedukti --dk file.agda		(Dedukti, no eta)
+stack exec -- Agda2Dedukti-exe --dk file.agda               (Dedukti, no eta)
-dist/build/Agda2Dedukti/Agda2Dedukti --dk --eta file.agda	(Dedukti, with eta)
+stack exec -- Agda2Dedukti-exe --dk --eta file.agda         (Dedukti, with eta)
-dist/build/Agda2Dedukti/Agda2Dedukti --dk --lp file.agda	(Lambdapi, no eta)
+stack exec -- Agda2Dedukti-exe --dk --lp  file.agda         (Lambdapi, no eta)
-dist/build/Agda2Dedukti/Agda2Dedukti --dk --lp --eta file.agda	(Lambdapi, with eta)
+stack exec -- Agda2Dedukti-exe --dk --lp --eta file.agda    (Lambdapi, with eta)
 ```

 Obs .: If we are translating a file which uses Agda.Primitive into Lambdapi, then the translator will produce a file `Agda__Primitive.lp` which will not work.
-To get a working translator of Agda.Primitive, one should copy the file `Agda__Primitive-noEta.lp` (or `Agda__Primitive-eta.lp`) in `translation/lp` into the working directory, and rename it into `Agda__Primitive.lp`.
+To get a working translator of Agda.Primitive, one should copy the file `Agda__Primitive-noEta.lp` (or `Agda__Primitive-eta.lp`) in `tests/output/lp` into the working directory, and rename it into `Agda__Primitive.lp`.

-### Typechecking
+## Typechecking

-Assuming that the working directory is `translation/dk/tests`, then we can typecheck a Dedukti file (not using eta-conversion) with the following command.
+Assuming that the working directory is the root of the project, then we can typecheck a Dedukti file (not using eta-conversion) with the following command.
 We should use the directory `theory/dk/eta/` if using eta-conversion.
 ```
-dkcheck -I ../../../theory/dk/noEta/ file.dk
+dkcheck -I theory/dk/noEta/ file.dk
 ```

 In order to typecheck a Lambdapi file, one should first run `make install` on `theory/lp/AgdaTheory`.
 Then it suffices to run the following command.